John Goblikon Interview - On Air with Johnny B

 John Goblikon is the goblin-faced personality associated with Nekrogoblikon, the heavy music act known for blending metal, absurd humor, theatrical visuals, and goblin mythology into one of the scene’s most unique identities.

-Behind John Goblikon is Dave Rispoli, an actor, writer, comedian, performer, and podcast host whose work has helped turn the character into something bigger than a mascot.
+The character is performed by Dave Rispoli, an actor, writer, comedian, performer, and podcast host whose work has helped turn John Goblikon into something bigger than a mascot.

-John Goblikon also hosts Right Now with John Goblikon, an interview podcast featuring conversations with guests from comedy, music, entertainment, and beyond.
+John Goblikon also hosts Right Now with John Goblikon, an interview podcast featuring guests from comedy, music, entertainment, and beyond.

 Inside the Conversation